david-torres/ScrollsSocketClient/README.md

     password = 'password'

-    def run(message):
+    def connect(message):
-        """ This function is executed upon receiving the 'SignIn' event """
+        """ This function is executed upon receiving the 'FirstConnect' event """

-        # unsubscribe from the SignIn event
+        # unsubscribe from the FirstConnect event
-        scrolls.unsubscribe('SignIn')
+        scrolls.unsubscribe('FirstConnect')

         # subscribe to the OverallStats event with function overall_stats()
         scrolls.subscribe('OverallStats', overall_stats)